imliuyzh/lfs101x-notes/chapter15.md

 Once again, make it executable by doing `chmod +x getname.sh`.

 ## Return Values
-All shell scripts generate a return value upon finishing execution, which can be explicitly set with the exit statement.
+All shell scripts generate a return value upon finishing execution.
 By convention, success is returned as zero, and failure is returned as any non-zero value.
 The return value is stored in the environment variable represented by `$?`:

 ```
 $ ls /etc/logrotate.conf